klahnakoski/pyLibrary/README.md

 ----------

 This library is born from my version of the `utils` library everyone makes.
-Only, instead of being utils that are specific to the task, these utils are for programming in general: They assume logs should be structured, all data should be JSONizable, and OO is preferred, and more.
+Only, instead of being utilities that are specific to the task, these utilities are for programming in general: They assume logs should be structured, all data should be JSONizable, and OO is preferred, and more.